Innovative Poetry Readings in London

 Tuesday 21 April

-Doors 6pm, event 6.30pm.How Languages Make Us: Explorations through Performance: Poetry, talks and songs representing the UK’s diverse languages, featuring performances by BSL poet Zoë McWhinney, Welsh singer-songwriter Mared Williams and more, plus talks by scholars Robert Dunbar, Devyani Sharma and Bencie Woll.British Academy, 10-11 Carlton House Terrace, St James’s SW1Y 5AH.
+Doors 6pm, event 6.30pm.How Languages Make Us: Explorations through Performance: Poetry, talks and songs representing the UK’s diverse languages, featuring performances by poet and storyteller Nomakhwezi Becker, BSL poet Zoë McWhinney, and Welsh singer-songwriter Mared Williams, plus talks by scholars Robert Dunbar, Devyani Sharma and Bencie Woll.British Academy, 10-11 Carlton House Terrace, St James’s SW1Y 5AH.
 Also livestreamed online.£5/free, bookable.

 Saturday 25 April